yihleego/seq/README.md

 # Seq

 A globally, 64 bits, thread-safe identifier for Go.
+It can generate `4,194,303` numbers per second.

 ## Introduction